pgardias/forgery-recognition/README.md

 The project is broken into three parts, each part run individually.
 1. *GAN:* Follow the Baseline Gan letter generator code jupyter notebook or run the notebook step-by-step
 2. *Siamese Network:* Follow the Siamese network jupyter notebook
-3. *CNN GAN:* Refer to the README within the CNN_GAN folder
+3. *Convolutional GAN:* Refer to the README within the CNN_GAN folder

 Content of other folders:
 * `generated_images`: GAN and CNN_GAN generated images, alongside the original EMNIST words